 “While your speculation has made me feel discomfited, Anne, I will respond honestly as I always do with you.
 Yes, Mac asked me for dinner once, shortly after joining the Chicago Police Force.
 I explained that I had a hard and fast rule to never date anyone within the law firm, including any close relatives of the founding partners.
 His response was gracious and understanding, and Mac and I have been on amicable terms ever since.

-That said, my spurning of his offer in no way can be construed as a negative evaluation of your son’s worth as a potential romantic partner.
+That said, you should not construe my spurning of his offer as a negative evaluation of your son’s worth as a potential romantic partner.
 He is every woman’s dream: intelligent, handsome, honest to a fault, and intrinsically kind.
 Mac is one of the good guys, Anne.
 Surely you know this?”

-“Anne,” John Merrick entreated, “you should apologize to Millie.
-You had no right to pry into her personal life like that.”
+“Anne, you should apologize to Millie.
+You had no right to pry into her personal life like that,” John said.

-Anne Merrick, chastened by the sudden realization that she spoke out-of-turn, looked down at her desk, her fingers rubbing the desk pad for several seconds.
+Chastened by the sudden realization that she spoke out of turn, Anne Merrick looked down at her desk, her fingers rubbing the desk pad for several seconds.
 She looked up, staring directly at Millie.

 “My husband is right, Millie.
 I spoke thoughtlessly.
 I apologize for what I said.
-The mob’s attempt to kill us today, my penchant for matchmaking my second son, my desire for grandchildren, all these things caused me to temporarily lose my self-control.
+The mob’s attempt to kill us today, my penchant for matchmaking, and my desire for grandchildren all caused me to lose self-control.
 Can you forgive me, Millie?”

 “There’s nothing to forgive, Anne.
-We’ve both had a stress-filed day.
+We’ve both had a stress-filled day.
 It’s time for all of us to go home.
 I will start my research first thing in the morning.”

 “Agreed, Millie,” John said.
 “Mike Zilog is still here.
 I’ll have him escort you home.
 Call my son, Mac, tonight if you sense anything out-of-order, like somebody surveilling you.
 We’ll see you back at work tomorrow.”

-John and Anne both rose and gave Millie a hug.
-On the way out of the office, John motioned for Mike Zilog to join them.
-Fortunately, Millie’s apartment was in the same general direction as Mike’s home, so he was happy to provide the escort.

 Later, on the drive back to FBI Headquarters, Special Agent in Charge D’Marcus Mason turned to his immediate assistant, David Hanko.
 Mason had calmed down a little, his attitude a little more introspective.